Using the App

 Third, users can sort by ascending or descending order in a column by clicking on the header text of that column.

 Fourth, users can click the > on each individual row to expand that row and view more details about a specific crash.
-These details include crash metadata, call stack of the crashing thread, and a list of files that were attached to the crash report.
+These details include crash metadata, the call stack of the crashing thread, and a list of files that were attached to the crash report.

 Finally, if a specific crash seems important and worthy of further investigation, click on the numbered link in the ID column to navigate to the corresponding report.

-The Crash page allows for users to get information critical for understanding and fixing the defect which originally caused the issue.
+The Crash page allows users to get information critical for understanding and fixing the defect which originally caused the issue.

 The User Details component contains information about the user who experienced a crash.
 The User Details table will display who crashed, where they crashed (IP address), and the description provided by the user in the crash dialog.
 This information is sometimes obfuscated to protect users — like it is in the image below.